Should you use Schema markup?

 Otherwise, you must have enough traffic to appear for related search terms.

 The Top Stories Feature displays recent news about the search query.

-For your articles to be featured on Top Stories, the content needs to be marked and structured correctly according to Google’s guidelines (and be optimized with AMP).
+For your articles to be featured on Top Stories, the content needs to have an article schema markup and structured correctly according to Google’s guidelines (and be optimized with AMP)

 The Q&A feature displays answers to commonly asked questions.

 For example, many search queries are phrased as a question like “How to remove a wine stain from a carpet.“

 If your content contains answers to common questions like this one, it could be featured in the “People Also Ask” section, generating a high volume of traffic.

 When creating your answer, make sure to give the viewer a reason to click through to your site.